fakela/documentation/apis-overview/document-inputs.md

 > 📘 **Info**
 >
 > If you want faster processing, then images is a better option compared to PDFs.
-However, using PDF works just as fine and will give accurate results as well.
+However, using PDFs works just as fine and will give accurate results as well.

 ### Tips for Working With Images
 - **Reduce very heavy or big images**: For faster upload and processing, downscale heavy and large images.
 However, resizing the image too much will make it impossible to read, as the text will get very small.
 The rule of thumb is that big images should be resized close to 3 megapixels.